Expanics/Sepsis-Prediction/README.md

 - **Patient monitoring dashboard** with emergency patient tracking
 - **Beautiful, modern UI** with dark theme and responsive design

 > ⚠️ **Important**: This project uses the MIMIC-IV dataset which requires credentialed access.
-See [Obtaining MIMIC-IV Dataset](#-obtaining-mimic-iv-dataset) for instructions.
+See [Obtaining MIMIC-IV Dataset](#-obtaining-mimic-iv-dataset) for detailed instructions.

 ---